-The creation, activation, backup, and recovery of the CA's private key are conducted under supervision when two persons authorized to conduct maintenance on the system are present.
+The creation, activation, backup and recovery of the certification authority's private key are carried out under supervision when two persons authorised to carry out maintenance on the system are present.

-The revocation of the CA's private key is possible only under the supervision of two authorized persons.
+The revocation of the certification authority's private key is possible only under the supervision of two authorised persons.

-At least two persons authorized to conduct maintenance on the system are present when the CA's private key's hardware security module is initialized.
+At least two persons authorised to carry out maintenance on the system are present when the certification authority's private key's hardware security module is initialised.

-The use of the system requires the presence of at least one person authorized to do so.
+The use of the system requires the presence of at least one person authorised to do so.